*The name and the idea of this site is borrowed from “astronomy picture of the day”, by nasa: https://apod.nasa.gov/apod/astropix.html

 April 15, 2024

 At Templo de Debod, in Madrid.
 From the time I was living in calle San Bernardino 7 and I’d come here on a daily basis to walk Teo.
 I like bushes a lot.
 In being so compact, the notion of individual seems more intuitive than with trees: there is a clear “interior” and a clear “exterior”, which creates a natural mystery (what or who hides in there?).
 Now that I think about it, this may be one reason why I like these types of trees so much.
 They are called “ciprés” in Spanish.
 Always I think of this word, I think “La sombra del ciprés es alargada”, which translates to whatever DeepL tells you it translates to (“the cypress' shadow is long”), and which is the title of a novel by Miguel Delibes that I have not read.
 Another title of a book that I haven’t read but that pops into my head way too often is “El miedo del portero al penalty”, this time translated from the original Die Angst des Tormanns beim Elfmeter, a novel by Peter Handke (which will always make me think of Cuenca).
 Closing imaginary circles is always satisfactory: as with any convenient fiction, closedness has a feeling of security associated to it.
 It also has an aesthetic factor, in that by linking –say– the beginning and the end, be the link causal (paradox) or simply symbolic, there seems to be a pleasure associated to remembering and coming back.
 In one word: we like what we recognise.
 The more we “understand” something, the more we can enjoy our iterative visits to the subject.
 I am of the opinion that even if “life is a circle”, our experience is not a waste: very much like parallel transport over a closed curve can give us valuable information about the very geometry of the place we’ve wondered around (that is, by performing a local experiment we can learn about a global feature, see this if you are unconvinced), our life is a collection of experiences that implies that even if we end up back in square one, we will never demand the same from square one, even if just by a lack of energy! (...).
 To sum up: experience and memory may help in refining our description of what we observe, by making more precise observations... (?).
 Perhaps by realising that what we thought was informationally complete, wasn’t: a photodetector is clearly less “smart” than a photon counter; however, if we believe that every experiment is a “yes/no” question and that our set of answers is complete, that is, that there is no finer partition possible than to divide “reality” into dark or not dark, there is nothing preventing us from assigning a (complex Hilbert) space of dimension 2 to reality.
-Further inspection (perhaps by the discovery of better technology) may reveal that there is an intermediate “thing” between dark and not dark, so we introduce two new “states”, dim and bright so that “not dark = dim ∧ bright”, etc. The question is how can we guarantee we have achieved the finest “partition” of the set in measurable (that is, meaningful) chunks, sectors, or subspaces, or whatever you want to call them.
+Further inspection (perhaps by the discovery of better technology) may reveal that there is an intermediate “thing” between dark and not dark, so we introduce two new “states”, dim and bright so that “not dark = dim ∧ bright”, etc. The question is how can we guarantee we have achieved the finest “partition” of the set in measurable (that is, meaningful) chunks, sectors, subspaces, or whatever you want to call them.
 Clearly, for a single mode (a single frequency) of the electromagnetic field, we know that the set of states with zero photons, one photon, two photons, and so on, up to infinity (!) is actually complete: it provides a meaningful separation of the Hilbert space into sectors, and to each sector we can associate a projection.
-The set of all projections not only sums up to identity: it also, in this case, is tomographically/informationally complete, so it provides us with a way of completely describing the physical system (or at least the degree of freedom we are interested in).
+The set of all projections not only sums up to identity: it is also, in this case, tomographically/informationally complete, so it provides us with a way of completely describing the physical system (or at least the degree of freedom we are interested in).
+The question is: is there an intrinsic property that allows us to learn what is this finest partition, in a similar way to the connection/parallel transport feature?

 Apologies to the reader!
 Here you can find a way of using pandas as currency, in case you are interested.